eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 }
 ```

-`Endomorphism` is represented as `struct` with a single immutable property called `handle`. `Handle` is a closure that accepts a generic parameter `E` and returns it.
+`Endomorphism` is represented as a `struct` with a single immutable property called `handle`. `Handle` is a closure that accepts a generic parameter `E` and returns it.
 Then we add conformances for `Monoid` protocol.
 Since `Monoid` is a subtype of `Semigroup` we have to define `diamond` operator as a static function and define the `identity` property in order to define the initial state of `Endomorphism`.
-The diamond operator is simply creates new `Endomorphism` by taking the right hand side `Endomorphism`, calling the `handle` closure with the input parameter of the value that was returned by the left hand side `Endomorphism` function execution. 🤯 I know, it seems like one of those [Christopher Nolan movies](https://www.imdb.com/title/tt1375666/) 😄.
+The diamond operator is simply creates new `Endomorphism` by taking the right hand side `Endomorphism`, calling the `handle` closure with the input parameter of the value that was returned by the left hand-side `Endomorphism` function execution. 🤯 I know, it seems like one of those [Christopher Nolan movies](https://www.imdb.com/title/tt1375666/) 😄.

 By using this new endomorphic type we can actually do pretty neat things, like the following: